 Relationship configurations are also on a spectrum.
 The most common societal form of relationship has become Male (M)-Female(F) partners (and is used below for simplicity and not to negate or forget that F-F, M-M, and all other non- or other-gendered, non-binary configurations are valid).
-In the CNM lifestyle, partners choose who they add to a M-F configuration.
-This can mean many different M or F configurations that attach to the M-F relationship.
-While reading the CNM definitions below, keep in mind that these configurations may mean in relationship to the M-F primary couple OR could also mean that the relationship is connected to only one member of the M-F primary couple.
-For example, a female in a M-F primary couple may have another M-F couple with which she is sexual or connected emotionally that consensually excludes her male partner.
-In this case the “secondary” M-F couple are the metamours of the M in the M-F primary couple.
-This example is just one of so many configurations that can and do occur in the CNM lifestyle.
-It will be noted below that most CNM lifestyle relationships have a “primary” couple and then “secondary” relationships.
-This tends to lessen in some polyamory relationship configurations as well as in other forms of CNM.
-Still, we most often experience a primary couple who is in the lifestyle together for their personal reasons as well as for the relationship, nearly all of which are valid and should be honored (exception: see our “fixing the relationship” statement below).
+In the CNM lifestyle, partners typically choose who they add to a M-F configured relationship.
+While reading the CNM relationship styles below, keep in mind that these configurations may mean in relationship to the M-F primary couple OR could also mean that the relationship is connected to only one member of the M-F primary couple.
+For example, a female in a M-F primary couple may have another M-F couple with which female is sexual or connected emotionally that consensually excludes her male partner.
+In this case the “secondary” persons in the primary M-F couple are the metamours of the M. This example is just one of so many configurations that can and do occur in CNM relationships.
+It will be noted below that most CNM relationships most commonly have a “primary” couple and then “secondary” relationships.
+Polyamorists may not always have a “primary” relationship depending on how they have structured their relationship to meet their needs and interests.
+Still, we most often experience a primary couple who is exploring CNM together for their personal reasons as well as for the relationship, nearly all of which are valid and should be honored (exception: see our “fixing the relationship” statement below).
 For those who have attended our sessions or read our blog or social media frequently already know that we firmly believe communication of your personal needs and desires are key in strengthening all of your relationships.

 There are some of you right now saying, “I’m a swinger and fuck this relationship stuff.”
 We understand that completely!
-How everyone achieves that which they need from living an open, consensually non-monogamous lifestyle is personal and different.
+How everyone achieves that which they need from living an open, CNM life is personal and different.
 To say “all consensually non-monogamous people are the same” is false.
 Each experience is fulfilling in its own way and is dependent upon the needs and desires of the individuals involved.
-Let’s take a closer look at the spectrum of CNM lifestyle approaches.
+Let’s take a closer look at the most common CNM relationship styles.

-Swinging is a form of consensual non-monogamy (CNM) that has the least amount of intimate or personal connection required within the CNM spectrum.
-Maybe you have heard of “hookup culture” or the idea of casual sex, which is most prevalent within young adults.
+Swinging is the most recognized form of consensual non-monogamy (CNM) and typically has the least amount of intimate or personal connection required when engaging other CNM individuals/couples.
+Maybe you have heard of “hookup culture” or the idea of casual sex, which is most prevalent within younger adult sexual exploration and development.
 Swinging is most aligned with casual sex and hooking up.
-Swingers can have a single, one-off fuck sessions as well as regular, non-emotionally committed hookups with the same people (spectrum).
+Swingers can have a single, one-off fuck sessions as well as regular, non-emotionally committed hookups with the same people.
 The primary difference in this form of CNM versus the others is that there appears to be less need or desire for emotional connection with sexual partners.
 We have seen many profiles on CNM dating websites describing a preference to not be with “bed notchers.”
 Swinging is indeed closest to the casual sex hookup approach to CNM which looks a lot to some as “bed notching.”
-It is a valid form of CNM but might not be for everyone in the lifestyle.
-For those in relationships, the primary relationship remains pivotal in guiding rules and expectations related to casual sex with previously unknown partners or lifestyle friends.
+It is a valid form of CNM but might not be for everyone.
+Even during swinging activities, the primary relationship remains pivotal in guiding “rules” and expectations related to casual sex with previously unknown partners or CNM friends.
 The guiding principle is that intimacy and “feelings” are discouraged as it might somehow threaten the primary relationship.
-This is, of course, not always the case, but we have heard a lot about jealousy that ended swinging, casual sex experiences for those trying out the CNM lifestyle.
+This is, of course, not always the case, but we have heard a lot about jealousy that ended swinging, casual sex experiences for those trying out CNM experiences.
 Jealousy can, and often does, lessen as communication and trust develops within the primary relationship over time.
-Interestingly, as we move up the spectrum of intimate and “loving” connections with other lifestyle partners, we find jealousy decreasing (though can always exist) and an increase in the concept of compersion (opposite of jealousy; we argue it can include joy of your partner’s sexual enjoyment as well).

 *Pro tip: Feelings cannot be avoided.
 You are human.
 Our minds, bodies, and social connections are integrated into our human nature.
 You are not somebody’s unworthy cum bucket (kink exceptions noted) so we never recommend putting rules in place that “avoid feelings.”
 Sociopaths do not have feelings.
 You and the people you’re fucking have feelings.
 Be human and you will enjoy the casual sex experience more.
 Further, being human and humane towards your casual sex partner(s) lessens the likelihood of a negative and potentially assaultive experience.
 Acknowledge the feelings you had within any given experience with your primary partner(s) to strengthen your relationships.

-Friends with benefits (FWB) are often described as friends engaging in sexual behavior without an expected monogamous relationship (1) and are different than casual sex encounters (1).
+Friends with benefits (FWB) are often described as friends engaging in sexual behavior without an expected monogamous relationship1 and are different than casual sex encounters1.
 Friends are, of course, much more “intimate” or have a closer emotional connection to us than casual sex partners.
-There may be non-sexual activities that take place for those living an CNM lifestyle.
-We have many lifestyle friends who go boating together or simply go to dinner on occasion without an expectation of sex.
-However, FWB does primarily revolve around sexual encounters and, because of the time invested in relationship-building activities and, in some cases, a reduced desire to seek out other CNM relationships (2), FWB relationships are more emotionally intimate by nature.
+There may be non-sexual activities that take place for those with CNM friends.
+We have many CNM friends who go boating together or simply go to dinner on occasion without an expectation of sex.
+However, FWB relationships do primarily revolve around sexual encounters and, because of the time invested in relationship-building activities and, in some cases, a reduced desire to seek out other CNM relationships2, FWB relationships are more emotionally intimate by nature.
 And FWB relationships are not limited necessarily to just one secondary individual(s) relationship.
 There may be many different types of FWB configurations that remain less “romantic” or “committed” in nature while others may become very emotionally intimate and connected.
-So, again a spectrum within this category.
+So, again there are many different configurations within this category.

 Polyamory

-“Polyamory is the practice of having multiple emotionally close relationships that may or may not be sexual,” (3).
+“Polyamory is the practice of having multiple emotionally close relationships that may or may not be sexual,”3.
 Polyamory is, in essence, the lifestyle of loving and attaching to others, even many others.
 There appear to be typically two types of poly relationships: 1) hierarchical with the primary relationship being prioritized and secondary relationships less prioritized; and 2) non-hierarchical where there is no distinction between a primary or secondary relationship.
 Hierarchical relationships look a lot closer to the FWB model (again a spectrum) but with more intimacy and closeness in the secondary relationships.
 In non-hierarchical polyamory we find relationships that look a lot more like monogamous relationships (3) in that the poly pod (as some call it) may share resources, parenting, housing, and may have their day-to-day lives more fully integrated.
 Polyamorous relationships may become more closed to individuals outside the poly pod, regardless of hierarchical design, because there is a higher demand and need for intimacy, closeness, connection, and feelings of love.
+We should also note that people who consider themselves single, but in numerous relationships, may describe themselves or their relationship style as “solo poly.”

 *Pro tip: Individuals who identify more as poly and prefer more intimate connection with their sexual partners does not exclude them from the CNM spectrum because they may engage in swinging and/or FWB interactions.
 However, people who are poly truly tend to need a deeper emotional, intimate connection than can be offered in a casual sex scenario.
 Love and intimacy are often pivotal in rewarding poly relationships whether sex is involved or not.
 In this regard, many FWB relationships can look a lot closer to the polyamorous form of relationships depending on what is desired and preferred by the members of the relationship group.
 The key is…wait for it….communication.
 Talk to potential partners, whether its casual swinging, FWB, or polyamory to have a sense of what your partner needs and desires for a positive sexual and/or intimate experience .
 We are not sociopaths, so get to know each other!